wa-img

 Halal Certification in Bahrain

+Halal certification has become increasingly significant in the Kingdom of Bahrain, where the country is identified by its rich Islamic heritage and new technological advancements.
+Along with an increase in demand for halal products worldwide, the Kingdom of Bahrain has become a major player in the international market.
+Starting from food items, cosmetics, and medicines, this certification covers diverse industries both in the country and across the globe.
+International halal certification plays a crucial role in ensuring the standardization and credibility of halal goods.
 These certifications signify that a product is compliant with global halal standards, making it suitable for export to various Muslim-majority countries.
 Bahrain, being a hub of international trade and a bridge between the East and West, emphasizes adherence to such standards to enhance its global trade potential.

 Halal vs. Kosher: Understanding the Difference

 While halal and kosher are similar in many ways, some practices and symbols differ.
 For instance, while kosher products are often shown with a “K” or “M” symbol, a sign of certification by rabbinical authorities, whereas halal does not insist on the use of God’s name during the slaughtering process.
+Knowing these differences facilitates consumers in making the right selections based on their faith or dietary needs.
+To ascertain the presence of halal goods, check for recognized third-party bodies issued logos signifying certification.
+Transparent label expression and trustworthy authorities facilitating certification increase customer confidence toward the actual item.

-Principle for Halal Certification in bahrain
+Principles for Halal Certification in Bahrain

 • Verification of ingredients to eliminate substances that are haram.